cdaller/sql_server_copy_tables/README.md

-# Sql Server Copy Tables
+# Sql Server Copy Tables and Views

-This python script is able to copy one or more tables from one sql server database to another.
+This python script is able to copy one or more tables or views from one sql server database/schema to another.

 If the tables already exist, it is able to truncate them or if they do not exist yet, if creates them and fills them with data.